pchickey/md380-re/newfw/README.md

 ```

 This is the first time I've used the [Ninja Build System][ninja].
 So far I like
-it but there are sure to be things that are not very likable.
+it but there are sure to be ways that I've used it which are not super great so
+far.
+I will eventaully work something out so there are not two steps to build.

 ## Applications